 - These types of roads are sometimes permeable to rainwater and lead to softening and yield of subsoil.

 - If the bituminous material exceeds the optimal value for a given mixture, it proves detrimental to the good performance of the bituminous road.

 - The viscosity of the bitumen aggregate mixture plays an excellent role in determining the efficiency of bituminous roads.

-The wbm road constructed by keeping in mind the future aspects to full fill the requirements of road users.
+As the population is increasing day-to-day, we have to enhance our WBM road for higher effectiveness in transportation by keeping in mind the future aspects to full fill the requirements of road users.

-All environmental impacts, vehicle characteristics, human characteristics are taken into consideration.
+All environmental impacts, vehicle characteristics, human characteristics must be taken into consideration.